sergeyen7/sergeyen7.github.io/index.md

 # Theory: Risk management

-In the trend following, risk management is very important - the correct calculation of the amount of money you risk in one trade.
+In the trend following, risk management is very important - calculation of the amount of money you risk in one trade and total risk of all opened trades.

 You need to find your settings depending on your risk tolerance:
 * if the risk is high, then a series of unsuccessful trades can quickly liquidate the account.